Carbon-for-Developers/carbon-sdks/go/docs/ResyncFileQueryInput.md

 HasForceEmbeddingGeneration returns a boolean if a field has been set.

+### GetSkipFileProcessing

+`func (o *ResyncFileQueryInput) GetSkipFileProcessing() bool`

+GetSkipFileProcessing returns the SkipFileProcessing field if non-nil, zero value otherwise.

+### GetSkipFileProcessingOk

+`func (o *ResyncFileQueryInput) GetSkipFileProcessingOk() (*bool, bool)`

+GetSkipFileProcessingOk returns a tuple with the SkipFileProcessing field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSkipFileProcessing

+`func (o *ResyncFileQueryInput) SetSkipFileProcessing(v bool)`

+SetSkipFileProcessing sets SkipFileProcessing field to given value.

+### HasSkipFileProcessing

+`func (o *ResyncFileQueryInput) HasSkipFileProcessing() bool`

+HasSkipFileProcessing returns a boolean if a field has been set.

+### SetSkipFileProcessingNil

+`func (o *ResyncFileQueryInput) SetSkipFileProcessingNil(b bool)`

+ SetSkipFileProcessingNil sets the value for SkipFileProcessing to be an explicit nil

+### UnsetSkipFileProcessing
+`func (o *ResyncFileQueryInput) UnsetSkipFileProcessing()`

+UnsetSkipFileProcessing ensures that no value is present for SkipFileProcessing, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)